ToposInstitute/RelationalThinking-Book/acknowledgements.md

 Thank you to Avik Tripura for creating the Logo and Namista Tabassum for the consultation!

-The authors thank Pawel Sobocinski for inspiring the fun characters Kiki and Bouba in Chapter 2.
-We love Kiki and Bouba appear in the logo of this book too!
+Thanks to Pawel Sobocinski for the inspiration behind the Kiki and Bouba example in Chapter 2.
+We loved Kiki and Bouba so much that they made it to the logo of this book!

 **People**

 This work would not have been possible without the support of the Algebraic Julia team at the Topos Institute!
 A million thanks to each one of them!

 The authors thank Evan for guiding setting up live code execution, Kris coded up solutions for chapters 5 and 6, Owen for discussions on stand-alone code execution!